thesupersonic16/DALTools/README.md

 **Building**: You will need Visual Studio 2019 (2017 might also work) installed with the .NET Framework 4.6 Targeting Pack installed.

+## Issues / Requests
+If you have found any issues with any of the tools in the repository or would like to request a feature or etc., Please don't hesitate to [submit an issue][newIssue_url].
+When submitting an issue or a request, It is important to provide as much details as possible as it will help us to resolve your issue.

 ## PCKTool
 PCKTool is a CLI tool which is designed to unpack and repack .pck archive seen in the DATE A LIVE Visual Novels.
-For PC/PS4 .pcks, you can unpack the archives by just dragging the archive file into PCKTool.exe.
+For PC/PS4 .pck(s), you can unpack the archives by just dragging the archive file into PCKTool.exe.
 Repacking is the same process except you drag the archive folder into the executable.

-For Big Endian .pck(s) like the ones seen on the PS3, You will need to add the -e switch before the file path in the command line like ``PCKTool.exe -e Script.pck``
+For Big Endian .pck(s) like the ones seen on the PS3, You will need to add the -e switch in the command line like ``PCKTool.exe -e Script.pck``

 Special thanks to Sajid for helping me with figuring out the missing fields.